colugomusic/scuff/README.md

 ## Basic concept

 Here are some basic example scenarios and I will try to describe how they will work in this system.
 The arrows represent audio signal flow and I am ignoring event data.
+Each of these illustrates a single sandbox group.
+Clients are free to create as many sandbox groups as they like.

 ### Scenario 1
 ![scuff01](https://github.com/user-attachments/assets/049b3659-bd3a-4e4f-9c97-8f42e7ebca41)